kjs452/KennysOpenDSKY/README.md

 showing all the components.
 The kit arrived in good  packaging.
 I definately felt the kit was worth the $600.

 There are good online schematics.
 The sample source code is pretty gross, but also pretty easy reverse engineer.
+Unfortunately there lacks a schematic showing how the MP3 player was wired up.

 ## Author
-Mr. Kenneth James Stauffer Jr., the second, B.Sc, FAA Drone pilot 2/14/2024
+Ken Stauffer<BR>
+New York City, New York<BR>
+2/14/2024